-Details to higher paid positions will be made in accordance with agency regulations.
-Any required documentation of such details will be maintained in the servicing personnel office.
+Details to higher paid positions will be made in accordance with WAPA, DOE and OPM regulations or according to this agreement.
+Any required documentation of such details will be maintained in the personnel records.

 Employees shall have a designated pay day and the Employer will make every effort to assure that employees are paid on that day.